Women in Kuwait: Family law

 The Kuwaiti Personal Status Act of 1984 (a.k.a.
 Family Law Act), based in Sunni Islam (Maliki), governs family law in the country.
 Sharia applies to Muslim citizens and residents, with different courts and rules for Sunni and Shi’a, a notable difference being Ja’fari applying to the latter group.
 Non-Muslims in Kuwait have their own secular court.

 In terms of marriage, Muslim women are not permitted to marry without the permission of a wali, a male guardian, or marry non-Muslim men.
 Only men are allowed as legal witnesses for a marriage.
 Women's witnessing is either discounted or disallowed, depending on the legal context in question.
 The minimum age for women to marry is 15, provided approved by the wali.
-Polygyny is legally permissible and a man may up to four wives, of which any existing wife(s) have no say in, however the practice is uncommon.
+Polygyny is legally permissible and a man may have up to four wives, of which any existing wife(s) have no say in; however, the practice is uncommon.
 Culturally, forced marriages (ijbar) may also occur without consent of the bride, with attempts at annulment by the bride often met with heavy coercion or threats of prosecution.

-In terms of divorce, both husband and wife may seek divorce—the husband may divorce her at will (talaq), while wife may only seek legal divorce (fasakh) under specific conditions such as lack of financial support, exceptional absence, criminality, husband's deconversion from Islam, or chronic/terminal illness.
+In terms of divorce, both husband and wife may seek divorce—the husband may divorce her at will (talaq), while the wife may only seek legal divorce (fasakh) under specific conditions such as lack of financial support, exceptional absence, criminality, husband's deconversion from Islam, or chronic/terminal illness.
 With permission of her husband, women may also divorce through khul', returning her dowry or the equivalent.

 In terms of child custody, the legal guardianship of Muslim children is possessed by the husband of their mother (presumed father) in most cases.
 In the case of divorce, legal custody remains with the father and physical custody remains with the mother until the children reach a certain age.
 Any women who remarry or are divorced for adultery typically lose all child custody rights of previous children.
 Women who are divorced, widowed, or married to a foreigner may be considered to lead the household.

 Abortion is heavily restricted in Kuwait and can only be sought up to 17 weeks of pregnancy for reasons of the mother's health (physical or mental) or fetal deformity/unviability only.
 Sexual assault, incest, economic needs, and social needs are not valid reasons.
 Abortion outside of the few allowed is criminalized, carrying between 3 and 15 years incarceration.

 In terms of inheritance, Muslim men are entitled to inherit twice as much as women, provided they are on similar relation level to the deceased (such as siblings).
 Widowed wives do not receive the same inheritance compared to widower husbands.